ropensci-archive/rtimicropem/cran-comments.md

   Lucy D'Agostino McGowan [rev] (Lucy D'Agostino McGowan reviewed the package for rOpenSci, see https://github.com/ropensci/onboarding/issues/126)
   Kara  Woo [rev] (Kara Woo reviewed the package for rOpenSci, see https://github.com/ropensci/onboarding/issues/126)" these authors have the "rev" role which is not a standard role but which was deemed ok after an email exchange with CRAN maintainers.

-  * "Found the following (possibly) invalid DOIs:
-  DOI: http://dx.doi.org/10.21105/joss.00333" The link is valid and the DOI will be registered soon by the journal.

 ## Release summary